Chethaka-Sathmal/Chethaka-Sathmal/README.md

 - 👋 Hi, I’m @User0324Chethake
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in backend development, low level programming, machine learning and linux.😁
-- 🌱 I’m currently learning machine learning fundamentals
+- 🌱 I’m currently learning Computer Science as a self taught developer.
+- 🚀 I'm looking forward to be familiar with all the concepts in programming 😇😇
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project that interests me.
 - 📫 How to reach me Gmail --> csathmal24@gmail.com
 - 🤖🤖